Here are some of questions that we get frequently. We thought sharing them may help people understand more about our

 Is my piece of furniture even worth restoring?

 As tastes in decor change, so does the monetary value of furniture.
 In recent years, lower monetary value has been more of the trend when it comes to antique furniture.
 This means that often times, the cost to restore must be weighed against the cost of replacing the furniture.
 Ultimately, that decision is up to you.

 Most of the projects we work on are family heirlooms or are pieces that have a strong emotional attachment to the owner.
 For these projects, replacement may be out of the question regardless of its monetary value (low or high).
 All of the projects we work on are equally valued in our eyes because our client's value their pieces.
 We offer the best service we can whether your piece is worth $40 or $40,000.

 French polish is more of a process than a product.
 To French polish something is to slowly build up very thin films of shellac by using cotton wadding wrapped in a tightly woven cotton cloth, called a 'rubber'.
 The finisher must gently 'glide' the rubber over the surface while paying attention to their speed, movements, and pressure all while 'squeezing' out a very small amount of shellac.
 Gradually, alcohol is also added to the rubber which helps the shellac flow and helps polish the surface.
 Temperature and humidity also play a major role in how quickly the finisher makes their movements and how much shellac they can use at any given time.
-The process is time consuming, but the results are like no other.
+The results are like no other, but this process is time consuming.
+There are very few restoration shops in our area that offer this service.

 So while you can buy shellac, you can't buy French polish.
 (But you can hire us to French polish for you!)